petehunt/stupid-compiler-benchmark/README.md

 # stupid-compiler-benchmark

 This is the world's stupidest compiler benchmark.
-It compiles 50 1kloc files that prints "hello world" a bunch of times to the console.
+It compiles 50 1kloc files that print "hello world" a bunch of times to the console.

 It is stupid, but it is also an apples-to-apples comparison, and indicates the order of magnitude of iteration speed we can expect.